SFI, DYFI activists try to block Karna CM's car in Kerala

 The pro Congress Kerala Students Union (KSU) and Youth Congress workers also waved black flags at the CM's convoy in Kannur this morning.
 Yediyurappa was on his way to Madayikavu temple when the incident occurred.

 Protesters had waved black flags at the chief minister at the Thiruvananthapuram airport also.
-Police had taken into custody at least 20 activists of the Youth Congress, for allegedly attempting to show black flags to the Karnataka Chief minister in Thiruvananthapuram on Monday.PTI COR UD ROH ROH.
+Police had taken into custody at least 20 activists of the Youth Congress, for allegedly attempting to show black flags to the Karnataka Chief minister in Thiruvananthapuram on Monday.PTI COR UD ROH VS VS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)